Blockchain for Banking News Opinion

 During a recent interview with Wired, Ardoino said he’s not happy with Europe’s MiCA regulations because it requires 60% of reserves to be held at banks.
 He’s not the only one to have raised an eyebrow at this policy.
 However, he claims his concern is that this is unsafe.

-Given Tether’s appetite for risk where there’s a suitable reward, perhaps the lousy interest rate on bank deposits might have something to do with that.
+Given Tether’s appetite for risk where there’s a suitable reward, perhaps the lousy interest rate on bank deposits might have something to do with its aversion to bank deposits.

 Update: added caveat that BlackRock discloses the triparty bank intermediaries so we don’t know the counterparties.